dhellmann/pymotw/PyMOTW/resource/index.rst

 It can also be useful to limit the amount of CPU time a process should consume, to avoid eating up too much time.
-When the process runs past the allotted amount of time, it it sent a SIGXCPU signal.
+When the process runs past the allotted amount of time, it it sent a :const:`SIGXCPU` signal.

 .. include:: resource_setrlimit_cpu.py
     :literal:
     :start-after: #end_pymotw_header

-Normally the signal handler should flush all open files and close them, but in this case we just print a message and exit.
+Normally the signal handler should flush all open files and close them, but in this case it just prints a message and exits.

 .. {{{cog
 .. cog.out(run_script(cog.inFile, 'resource_setrlimit_cpu.py', ignore_error=True))